 Method 3: Freezing and Scraping (Low-Mess Alternative)

-If you don’t want to deal with liquids, freezing your rig makes reclaim removal easier by hardening it, allowing for a simple scrape-and-collect process.
+If you do not want to deal with liquids, freezing your rig makes reclaim removal easier by hardening it for a simple scrape-and-collect process.

 How to Do It

-Empty your rig and place it in the freezer for at least 1-2 hours.
-The cold will harden the reclaim and make it brittle.
+Empty your rig and place it in the freezer for at least 1 to 2 hours.
+The cold hardens the reclaim and makes it brittle.

 Once frozen, use a dab tool or scraper to gently pry off the hardened reclaim.